Why we love this easy strawberry crumble

-Just as bright and fresh in summer as it is comforting in winter, this strawberry crisp (or crumble) is always a winner.
+Just as bright and fresh in summer as it is comforting in winter, this strawberry crumble (aka strawberry crisp) is always a winner.
 Eat it as a little breakfast indulgence or a light dessert after dinner.

 - It takes about 10 minutes to make